 - 1 tablespoon nutmeg

-Combine all the above and store in a plastic soda pop bottle with a lid.
+Combine all the dry rub ingredients and store in a plastic soda pop bottle with a lid.

 Cooking BBQ Pork Spare Ribs